whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 - Use `v2` for historical baseline comparison.
 - Use `v5` for transition and maturity uplift analysis.
-- Use `v7` as default reference for active operations and assurance claims.
+- Use `v7` as the default reference for active operations and assurance claims.

 ---

-## Control Mapping Model
+## Control Mapping

 Each control in this index is defined by: